Symposium Speakers

 Professor Emeritus, University of Wyoming

-David L. Whitman, Ph.D., P.E., F.ASEE, is professor emeritus at the University of Wyoming.
+David L. Whitman, Ph.D., P.E., F.ASEE is Professor Emeritus at the University of Wyoming.
 He is a past president of the National Council of Examiners for Engineers and Surveyors (NCEES) and an emeritus member of the Wyoming State Board of Registration for Professional Engineers and Professional Land Surveyors.
-He has been involved with various NCEES committees and has been part of the FE exam preparation since 2001.

 • Lu Yuan